Hosnim-tech/hadoopLab/README.md

-# Hadoop Lab — Docker-Based HDFS & MapReduce Environment
+# Hadoop Lab: Docker-Based HDFS & MapReduce Environment

 A self-contained lab environment for learning **Apache Hadoop**, **HDFS**, **YARN**, and **MapReduce** using Docker.
 No local Hadoop installation required.